greenbone/openvas-scanner/doc/manual/nasl/built-in-functions/description-functions/script_add_preference.md

 ## ERRORS

  - Invalid id or not allowed id value.
-ID must be greather than 0.
+ID must be greater than 0.
  - Argument error in the call to script_add_preference.
 No name nor type neither value.
  - Preference already exists.